ollewelin/ai-cat-door/README.md

 # ai-cat-door
 Deep learning cat door auto lock cat with prey

 ## Installation guide for Windows for re-training (fine tune) you own cat door model.
+NOTE: If you running Linux (Ubuntu) skip WSL jump directly to Install Ananconda
 ### Install WSL on you windows machine
 1. Open PowerShell as Administrator: